apollo994/codon_signature/README.md

 This repository contains the scratch of a pipeline for alterntive classification using codon usage.

-Here you will find the instraction to generate codon usage signature tables, starting from codon abbundance in CDS, to train a ML model.
+Here you will find a pipeline to generate codon usage signature tables to train a ML model, starting from codon abbundance in CDS.

 ## How to run the pipelines